pawegio/KAndroid/README.md

 # KAndroid
 <img src="art/logo.png" width="160px">

 Kotlin library for Android providing useful extensions to eliminate boilerplate code in Android SDK and focus on productivity.
-Library is currently compatible with latest **Kotlin 1.0 RC** build.
+Library is currently compatible with latest **Kotlin 1.0.1-2** build.

 Download
 --------